polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 SQL Studio integrates with the machine learning and AI parts of Magic.
 This allows you to ask SQL related questions, such as; _"Create an SQLite DDL for me that creates a users and roles table, where each user is referencing a role with a foreign key"_.

-The AI features of SQL Studio doesn't always produce perfect code, but it is built on top of OpenAI's APIs, so it should be good enough to give you at least an approximation of what you want to achieve.
+The AI features of SQL Studio don't always produce perfect code, but it is built on top of OpenAI's APIs, so it should be good enough to give you at least an approximation of what you want to achieve.
 Notice, you need an API key with OpenAI to have these parts of SQL Studio work.

 If you use the AI chat interface in SQL Studio you can ask the AI to create, and/or modify your code, and such have _"conversations"_ with the AI about your code.